Edith Falls – beautiful but closed

-Morning was quite chilly and we left Katherine without any big regrets.
-It was 240 kilometres from Katherine to Batchelor.
-On the way to Bachelor we stopped to see Edith Falls.
-Unfortunately, the trails were closed as high levels of water in the wet season damaged them and it was not safe to walk there.
+The morning was quite chilly, but we left Katherine without any major regrets.
+It was a 240-kilometer journey from Katherine to Batchelor.
+On the way to Bachelor, we stopped to see Edith Falls.
+Unfortunately, the trails were closed due to high water levels during the wet season, which caused damage and made it unsafe to walk there.

-Also, we were hoping to at least have a swim there, but swimming was not allowed.
-Now, at the beginning of the season there were still plenty of crocodiles hanging around so this could be the reason swimming was prohibited.
+We had hoped to take a swim, but swimming was not allowed.
+At the start of the season, there were still plenty of crocodiles in the area, which may have been why swimming was prohibited.